Genivia/ugrep/README.md

             Print only the matching part of lines.
 When multiple lines match, the line numbers with option -n are displayed using `|' as the field separator for each additional line matched by the pattern.
+            If -u is specified, ungroups multiple matches on the same line.
             This option cannot be combined with options -A, -B, -C, -v, and -y.

 Multiple lines may be matched by patterns that match newline `\n` characters,